Palmetto Innovation Center

 2. <html lang="en-US">

-• XML - HTML is formatted in a structure called "eXtensible Markup Language"; commonly called "XML."
-XML is not a programming language, it is simply a way of structuring information.
-XML uses "tags" that begin with an opening '<' and a closing '>' character like <html>.
-Tags are structures in opening and closing pairs like <html>...</html> and are called "nodes".
+• XML - HTML is formatted in a structure called "eXtensible Markup Language," commonly referred to as "XML."
+XML is not a programming language; it is simply a way of structuring information.
+XML uses "tags" that begin with an opening '<' and a closing '>' character, such as <html>.
+Tags are structured in opening and closing pairs, like <html>...</html>, and are called "nodes."

-Everything in XML is structured in these nodes.
-The top-most node is called the Root Node; or simply the root.
-Because we are working with HTML, we name the Root Node "html"; like <html></html>.
-All of the remaining information will be contained inside the "html" node.
+Everything in XML is structured within these nodes.
+The top-most node is called the Root Node, or simply the root.
+Since we are working with HTML, we name the Root Node "html," like <html>...</html>.
+All remaining content will be contained inside the "html" node.

 3. <head>

-The <head> element has one required child element named <title>.
+The <head> element has one required child element called <title>.

-1. W3schools' style, opens in new window - used to define CSS styles within the file.
+1. W3Schools' style, opens in a new window - used to define CSS styles within the file.

 4. <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />